While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 - During the revelation of I.S.R.A.E.L.:

-- Also this scene shortly afterwards:Wooldor: No!
+- Also this scene shortly afterward:Wooldor: No!
 Without the distraction of the cameras, I'll have nothing to keep me from hearing the voices in my head!

 Voice in Wooldor's Head: Cut their throats and drink the children's blood, Wooldor.
 Their youth will be your youth!